50 Secrets Hospitals Don’t Want to Tell You (But Every Patient Should Know)

 Bring your own toiletries

 “Hospital toiletries are awful.
 The lotion is watery.
 The bars of soap are so harsh that they dry out your skin.
 There is no conditioner.
 The toilet paper is not the softest.
 Come with your own.” —Michele Curtis, MD.
-Use this cheat sheet to pack the perfect toiletry bag.
+Don’t forget to pack medications and use these 16 questions to save money on medication.

 We lose money if you’re readmitted